AdaCore/gnatcoverage/doc/gnatcov/separate_cov.rst

 two generic instances separately, each designated by a ``(from <instantiation source location>)`` indication.

-|gcv| needs to see the coverage obligations correponding to each instance in
+|gcv| needs to see the coverage obligations corresponding to each instance in
 this mode.
 This is achieved transparently by the use of a project file in the example command lines we quoted and needs particular care when the Library Information files are provided manually with :cmd-option:`--scos` instead.